yugabyte/yugabyte-db/docs/content/latest/secure/tls-encryption/prepare-nodes.md

 Add the desired set of IP addresses or node names into the `IP_ADDRESSES` variable as shown above.
 Remember to add exactly one entry for each node in the cluster.
 {{< /tip >}}

-### Create a directory for config data of each node
+### Create a directory for configuration data of each node

 We will create one directory per node and put all the required data in that directory.
 This directory will eventually be copied into the respective nodes.